 A Life Lesson from A Squirrel

 One afternoon in August my husband, Bob, and I with our sheltie, Mac, traveled to Manzanita Lake in northern California.
 My sister had told us about the wildlife there.
-As an artist, I was eager to photograph deer and other animals we encountered.
+As an artist, I was eager to photograph deer and other animals.